nblo/chargingstation-data/README.md

     AWS services like AWS step and lambda functions could be a viable alternative.

 - If the database needed to accessed by 100+ people, Redshift allows for sufficient horizontal and vertical scaling with low latency and high concurrency.
 It could be beneficial to use the API query time as a distribution key, since recent data (last week or last month) is probably more business relevant than historic data.
-To allow for batch downloading of historic data (last years) building a separate self-service API take load off the main Data Warehouse.
+To allow for batch downloading of historic data (last years) building a separate self-service API take load off the Data Warehouse.

 # Data Visualization